fictionalname/FilmFinder/README.md

 - Accessibility (contrast/legibility) checks will gate visual choices; “recently viewed” section will only ship if it stays unobtrusive on small screens.

 ## Next Actions
-1. Implement API endpoints (discover, metadata, highlights) using the TMDB client.
+1. Build frontend shell + responsive filter layout consuming the new backend.
-2. Build frontend shell and responsive filter layout consuming the backend.
+2. Layer on debounced filter logic, infinite scroll, highlights banner, and rating/provider UI polish.
-3. Layer on debounced filter logic, infinite scroll, highlights, and deployment automation/documentation.
+3. Wire deployment automation/documentation and finalize testing.

 _This README will evolve as functionality lands; expect detailed setup instructions and feature summaries alongside each milestone._